lizmat/App-Rak/README.md

 --rak
 -----

 Flag.
 Intended for debugging purposes only.
-When specified with a trueish value, will show the named arguments sent to the `rak` subroutine just before it is being called.
+When specified, will show the named arguments sent to the `rak` plumbing subroutine just before it isi being called.

 --recurse-unmatched-dir
 -----------------------